miron77s/open_rsai/README.md

 # Open Remote Sensing AI Library Core (OpenRSAI-Core)

+## Description

+The OpenRSAI-Core library contains custom Eigen-powered geodata handlers, building's models on remote sensing imagery, algorithms for their detection and reconstruction (roof+projection+shade extraction) and training datasets preparing basics.

 ## Requirements

 This project requires a number of dependencies to be installed on your system.
 All instructions below are tailored for Ubuntu 22.04 users.
 If you are using a different operating system, please adjust the commands accordingly.